Beuth-Erdelt/DBMS-Benchmarker/paper.md

 Run the CLI command: `dbmsbenchmarker run -e yes -b -f ./config`

-After benchmarking has been finished we will see a message like `Experiment <code> has been finished`.
+After benchmarking has completed we will see a message like `Experiment <code> has been finished`.
 The script has created a result folder in the current directory containing the results. `<code>` is the name of the folder.

 Run the CLI command: `dbmsdashboard`